Our bottom line

 Credit Rating Requirement: Good/Excellent

-- 0% introductory period on purchases – The card has a long 20-month interest-free period on new purchases.
+- 0% introductory period on purchases – The card has a long 22-month interest-free period on new purchases.
 This means that you would not need to pay interest on anything you buy for over a year and a half.
-The introductory period is not quite as long as for other cards that specifically cater for the purchases market, but it’s still a decent length of time and is matched by the card’s balance transfer offer.
+The introductory period is not quite as long as for other cards that specifically cater to the purchases market, but it’s still a decent length of time and is matched by the card’s balance transfer offer.

 - M&S points – A key selling point for the card is that cardholders can earn reward points, a rare occurrence these days.
 You will receive one point for every £1 spent in M&S and one point for every £5 spent elsewhere.
 If you are an M&S Premium Current Account holder, you will receive three points for every £1 spent on your card at M&S – something to bear in mind if you are looking to make the most of the reward offer.
 Points are accrued and converted to M&S Reward vouchers at the end of the collection period (every three months).
 Then all you have to do is decide what you want to buy with your vouchers.